CheshireCaat/bas-remote-python/README.md

 Previous example used _TestRemoteControl_ project and _GoogleSearch_ function defined in it.
 In most cases you want to use your own projects and functions.
 In order to do it:

 - Install BAS.
-Download using following [link](https://bablosoft.com/shop/BrowserAutomationStudio#download). **
+Download using following [link](https://bablosoft.com/shop/BrowserAutomationStudio#download).
-  IMPORTANT** You need to be a premium user in order to create project with custom functions.
+  **IMPORTANT**: You need to be a premium user in order to create project with custom functions.
 - Start [record mode](https://i.imgur.com/JrV7ua5.png) and create new function by using [function manager](https://i.imgur.com/yAjLu8v.png).
 BAS functions works like functions in any other languages.
   They can be called with parameters and can return value as a result.
 Functions help to incapsulate and reuse your